-- Appearance: In more recent years, epoxy-based flooring has been a popular choice in contemporary spaces, due to its smooth, seamless and professional finish.
-The enticing finish of the epoxy-based flooring has greatly increased its popularity, and the easy to maintain nature of the material is a popular choice for commercial environments.
+- Smooth and modern Appearance: In more recent years, epoxy-based flooring has been a popular choice in contemporary spaces, due to its smooth, seamless and professional finish.
+The enticing finish of epoxy-based flooring has greatly increased its popularity, and the easy to maintain nature of the material is a popular choice for commercial environments.

-- Protective: In most cases, epoxy flooring is installed over concrete.
+- Protective from the elements: In most cases, epoxy flooring is installed over concrete.
 This essentially creates a protective case for the concrete underneath, which protects it from elements such as moisture, grease, cracks and general wear.

-- Variety: Epoxy flooring comes in a range of colours and patterns dependent on your request, allowing you to create a bespoke space in your home, office or industrial space.
+- A wide variety of colours: Epoxy flooring comes in a range of colours and patterns dependent on your request, allowing you to create a bespoke space in your home, office or industrial space.

 - Temporary: Even though epoxy flooring has durable and resistant properties, everyday wear on the flooring (especially in harsh environments) will impact the appearance and performance of the material over a long period of time.
 To maintain the appearance of the epoxy flooring you will need to install a new coat of epoxy.

-- Slippery: Despite being relatively skid resistant, in some cases where people opt for oil-covered epoxy this can lead to a very slippery surface.
+- They can be slippery if untreated: Despite being relatively skid resistant, in some cases where people opt for oil-covered epoxy this can lead to a very slippery surface.
 And in all cases of epoxy flooring, when the surface becomes wet this can create a very dangerous environment.

-- Preparation: Preparing your flooring for installation can be a long and tedious process.
+- Meticulous preparation: Preparing your flooring for installation can be a long and tedious process.
 If installing epoxy flooring on top of concrete, you will need to ensure the concrete is free of grease, oil and solvents, whilst also ensuring cracks have been filled for a smooth finish.

-- Installation: Epoxy flooring must be installed by professionals.
+- Expert Installation needed: Epoxy flooring must be installed by professionals.
 The installation process can be a time-consuming process and also quite messy.
 It can take several days for the surface to sufficiently dry before use and if the resin and hardener are not mixed properly, this could affect the performance of the flooring after it has dried.

 - Adherence: Epoxy does not adhere well in damp environments.
 For maximum performance, epoxy resin-based flooring must not be applied to concrete surfaces that are moist.
 It is also not recommended to use epoxy flooring in environments that are subject to high levels of moisture like basements.

-- Removal: In the case of changing the colour and design of already installed epoxy flooring, it can be labour-intensive and costly to make these changes.
+- Tough to Remove: In the case of changing the colour and design of already installed epoxy flooring, it can be labour-intensive and costly to make these changes.
 It is also a costly endeavour to repair or remove the epoxy coating.